Takakiriy/typrm/README.md

 `#original:` tag with the value before replacement is added to the same line.
 If the `#original:` tag already exists, it will not be added.

+To return to the value written in the `#original:` tag, use the revert command.
+Also, the revert command removes the `#original:` tag.

+    typrm revert  new_folder.yaml  4

+4 is the line number, similar to the replace command.

 When you enter multiple variable names: new variable values, you can copy and paste multiple linees and enter them continuously.